citp/privacy-policy-historical/u/uk/ukc/ukclimbing.com.md

 If you have any questions, concerns, or requests regarding the UKClimbing.com Ltd Privacy Statement, please feel free to contact the UKClimbing.com Ltd by mail or email:

-Andy Hyslop, UKClimbing.com Ltd, Breasty Haw, Satterthwaite, Ulverston, Cumbria.
-LA12 8LS.UK Tel: 0870 753 7748
+Andy Hyslop, UKClimbing.com Ltd, Unit 6 Shoreline Business Park, Sandside, Milnthorpe, Cumbria, LA7 7BF.
+UK Tel: 0870 753 7748